 A selection committee (consisting in most cases of the project director, one of the project scholars, and a veteran teacher) will read and evaluate all properly completed applications.

 Special consideration is given to the likelihood that an applicant will benefit professionally and personally from the workshop experience.
-It is important, therefore, to address each of the following factors in the application essay:
+Therefore, the Google form you fill out will ask you to address each of the following:

 • your professional background;